 Students of all majors at USFSP, students of all majors within the USF system, and students of all majors outside the USF system may apply.

 Course Approval Form: Students must download and complete a form as part of the application process.
-Click here for the form.
+Click here to download.

-Available Courses: EVR 4930 Energy Harvesting for Sustainable Development, 3 credits
+Available Course for Graduates: EVR 6908 Energy for Sustainable Development, 3 credits

 Mandatory Class Meetings:

 3 sessions at 3 hours each (2 pre-travel and 1 post-travel) located at USFSP.
 Location, dates, and times TBD.

 In order to receive full credit for the program courses, students must attend any class meetings listed and complete an online pre-departure orientation in CANVAS.
 A link to access the orientation will be sent to students' USF email addresses prior to departure.

 Program Charge: TBD